dunso/algorithm/README.md

 >4. `clang-format.language.java.style: "WebKit` means format code to WebKit style, you can choose LLVM, Google, Chromium, Mozilla, WebKit or Json Style.

 ---
+# 3.Usage

+Coding and press `ctrl + alt + n` to build and run.
+That's all, great!

+---
 ---

 # LeetCode